endeavorcomm/le-cms/setup-cert-mgmt-system.md

 If you cloned the repo, copy deploy-site.sh to the certbot user's home directory, and le-cms.config to the config directory.

     cp le-cms/deploy-site.sh ~
-    cp le-cms/le-cms.config /etc/le-cms
+    cp le-cms/site.config /etc/le-cms

 Make sure the script is executable.

     chmod 700 deploy-site.sh

-Edit the config file and fill in the fields with the proper information for this webserver.
+The `site.config` file must be filled out, or an error will occur when trying to deploy a site.

 #### Login to your certificate management server as the certbot user